 Despite being a relatively young country with a diverse population, and although ethnicity is often a primary touchstone of identity for many Mauritians, a strong sense of national identity continues to transcend racial and cultural ties.

-Of the various forces binding Mauritians together, the most important is language – not the official language of English, but Creole, which is the first language of 70% to 80% of the population and understood by virtually all Mauritians.
-Another common bond is that everyone is an immigrant or descended from immigrants.
+Of the various forces binding Mauritians together, the most important is language – not the official language of English, but Creole, which is the first language of an estimated 86% of the population and understood by virtually all Mauritians.
+Another common bond is that everyone is an immigrant or descended from immigrants – there were no First People in Mauritius.
 Food and music are other unifiers, as is the importance placed on family life.

 Mauritius is also a small, tight-knit community.
 Living in such close proximity breaks down barriers and increases understanding between different groups.
 Respect for others and tolerance are deeply ingrained in all sectors of society, despite the occasional flare-up of racial tension.

 As a result of the ongoing economic boom and political stability, overall living standards have improved in recent years and the majority of houses now have mains water and electricity.
-However, the gap between rich and poor is widening.
-It is estimated that the top 20% of the population earns 45% of the total income and that around 10% lives below the poverty line.
+The gap between rich and poor, however, is widening.
+It's estimated that the top 20% of the population earns 45% of the total income and that around 10% of people live below the poverty line.
 A labourer's wage is just Rs 6000 per month, while a teacher might earn Rs 12,000.
 You'll see a few people begging around the markets and mosques, but the visible presence of poverty on the streets is relatively discreet.

 Mauritians place great importance on education – not just to get a better job but as a goal in its own right.
 Lawyers, doctors and teachers are regarded with tremendous respect.
 The pinnacle of success for many is to work in the civil service, though this is beginning to change as salaries rise among business people.